COME ALONGSIDE LOCAL LEADERS TO SERVE

 Trip contributions

 Trips start at $100+ per day (minimum of 3 days) plus your transportation.
-Trip cost includes: lodging*, most meals*, Lifeline field guide, pre-trip training, local ministry operations donation; supporting services, background check, and a Lifeline t-shirt.
+Trip cost includes: lodging*, most meals*, Lifeline field guide, pre-trip training, local ministry operations donation, supporting services, and a background check.
 A non-refundable deposit of $100 per person locks in your trip date.Please note: Lifeline Christian Mission considers the contributions received for all trips to be tax-deductible; therefore this is non-refundable.
 Should you need to cancel your trip, trip contributions already sent to Lifeline may be used for a future trip with Lifeline or designated as a ministry donation.

 Not included in the trip contribution: